rust-lang/rustc-dev-guide/src/tests/ui.md

 The `known-bug` header may be used for tests that demonstrate a known bug that has not yet been fixed.
-Adding tests for known bugs is helpful for several reasons:
+Adding tests for known bugs is helpful for several reasons, including:

-1. Maintains a functional test that can be conveniently reused when the bug is fixed.
+1. Maintaining a functional test that can be conveniently reused when the bug is fixed.
-2. Provides a sentinel that will fail if the bug is incidentally fixed.
+2. Providing a sentinel that will fail if the bug is incidentally fixed.
    This can alert the developer so they know that the associated issue has been fixed and can possibly be closed.

 Do not include [error annotations](#error-annotations) in a test with `known-bug`.
-Otherwise, the test should include the normal headers and stdout/stderr files.
+The test should still include other normal headers and stdout/stderr files.

 ## Test organization